 The two Airbus A319 aircraft previously carried the registrations of S5-AAP and S5-AAR, while they were at Adria Airways.
 The first of these two is now registered as YU-APL with Air Serbia, while the second now carries the registration YU-APM.

 Both were delivered new to Adria Airways in spring 2010, so they are exactly ten years old.
 Between September 2019, when Adria went bankrupt, and this summer, when they will be given to Air Serbia, the Airbus A319s were in Ireland with their lessor.

 An Airbus A320 is returned

 At the same time, Air Serbia is returning one of its Airbus A320 aircraft back to its lessor when the lease expires this year.
 The Air Serbia livery has already been taken off it, and so the aircraft will no longer carry the registration YU-APG.

 Air Serbia delays expansion plans

 Air Serbia originally intended to make use of these two aircraft for its planned network expansion this summer.
-The Serbian flag carrier had scheduled new flights to Air Serbia will launch new flights to Amman, Budapest, Chisinau, Florence, Geneva, Lviv, Oslo, Rostov-on-Don and Valencia from Belgrade, and Thessaloniki from its third Serbian airport, Kraljevo.
+The Serbian flag carrier had scheduled new flights to Amman, Budapest, Chisinau, Florence, Geneva, Lviv, Oslo, Rostov-on-Don and Valencia from Belgrade, and Thessaloniki from its third Serbian airport, Kraljevo.
 However, the slump in demand has caused the Serbian flag carrier to abandon these plans.

 Still, Air Serbia was quick to react to changing travel trends and is making use of COVID-19 to accelerate its plans for development.
 It has issued a notice to Etihad Airways, its partner, that it cannot pay back in full its debts due this year.
 The Serbian government said it would like to nationalize Air Serbia in full.